drzhelnov/drzhelnov.github.io/.github/ISSUE_TEMPLATE/usmle-1-2ck-prep-issue.md

 ---

-_View these items and record important content with [Anki](https://ankiweb.net/).
+_View these items.
 Come up with alternatives if unavailable.
-Check when done._
+Record important content with [Anki](https://ankiweb.net/) for further review.
+Make extensive use of copying & pasting and taking screenshots to save time.
+Check out items when done._

 - [ ]